Agenda updates in progress, please check back often.

 W101 – Success Stories in Implementing ERM Across the Government

-This session highlights the positive outcomes that have come from implementing ERM programs across the government, the opportunities that have been identified, and the impact that ERM programs have had on various government agencies.
+This session highlights the positive outcomes from implementing ERM programs across the government, the identified opportunities, and the impact on various government agencies.
 The presenters will discuss real-life case studies, focusing on how their organizations effectively implemented ERM, identified and mitigated risks, and achieved positive business outcomes.

 10:50-11:20 a.m.